What? Shara Raizel has written a non-Digimon fan fic? :O Good Gracious! XD

 Edward rolled his eyes.

 "Well this student has a teaching position here when it comes down to it," he said gesturing around the office they were in.
-"Or is this your way of being a good next-door neighbor by making sure that I don't disturb the neighborhood?"
+"Or is this your way of being a good next-door neighbor by making sure that I don't disturb the community?"

 Snape allowed another small smile.